dalejbarr/basel-longitudinal/docs/index.md

 The goal of this workshop is to provide a foundational understanding of the use of mixed-effects models in the analysis of panel (longitudinal) data, with a focus on repeated-measures data.
 Mixed-effects models are regression models that estimate a 'mix' of fixed and random effects.

-Two pre-requisites for the workshop are: (1) basic understanding of linear regression and (2) some familiarity with the R statistical programming environment (https://cran.r-project.org) is an important pre-requisite for the workshop.
+Two pre-requisites for the workshop are: (1) basic understanding of linear regression and (2) some familiarity with the R statistical programming environment (https://cran.r-project.org).

 Please have R and RStudio installed on your laptop prior to the start of the workshop, including the packages **`{tidyverse}`** and **`lme4`**.
 You can find help on installation [in the Appendix](installing-and-configuring-rrstudio.html).